To view Infographic click Here

 - You have to sign and submit all the necessary documents at the Family Justice Court to start your divorce proceedings.

-- For an uncontested divorce, the court sets a hearing date within 4 to 6 weeks of filing.
+- In the case of Simplified divorce, the court sets a hearing date within 4 to 6 weeks of filing.
 The court gives an “Interim Judgment” for the termination of the marriage if all the documents are in order to satisfy the court that the marriage has broken down irretrievably

-- For a contested divorce, parties must go through the mediation or court litigation process to agree on the terms of the divorce if there are children under the age of 21.
+- In the case of contested divorce, parties must go through the mediation to agree on the terms of the divorce if there are children under the age of 21.

 - The court will schedule case conferences to move the case forward on the resolution of the ancillary matters will give directions for the next steps to be done.